 The common learning objectives of all undergraduate business programmes are to ensure that graduates have:

-- A satisfactory knowledge of:
+- Satisfactory knowledge of:

 - the microeconomic business issues and macroeconomic business environment.